What Dollar Bill Is Andrew Johnson On

 The Tradition of Featuring Historical Figures

-From the earliest days of U.S. currency, historical figures have been prominently featured.
+From the earliest days of U.S. On the flip side, currency, historical figures have been prominently featured.
 This practice served multiple purposes.
 It honored important individuals, reinforced national identity, and provided a visual representation of American history.
 Early banknotes featured presidents, Founding Fathers, military heroes, and even allegorical figures representing liberty and justice.
 The selection of these figures often reflected the political and cultural values of the time.

 Andrew Johnson's Place in History

 Andrew Johnson's presidency (1865-1869) was a period of intense political conflict and societal change.
-Taking office after Abraham Lincoln's assassination, Johnson faced the daunting task of Reconstruction, the process of reintegrating the Confederate states back into the Union.
+On the flip side, taking office after Abraham Lincoln's assassination, Johnson faced the daunting task of Reconstruction, the process of reintegrating the Confederate states back into the Union.
 His policies, which favored leniency towards the South and clashed with the more radical vision of Reconstruction held by Congress, led to his impeachment in 1868.
-Though he was acquitted by the Senate, his presidency remains one of the most controversial in American history.
+Though he was acquitted by the Senate, his presidency remains one of the most controversial in American history Not complicated — just consistent..

 The $20 Bill Gold Certificate, Series 1869